-The penalties for misdemeanor shoplifting can range dramatically based on the facts of your case, the prosecuting agency, what store the items were stolen from and your judge.
+The penalty for shoplifting as a misdemeanor can range dramatically based on the facts of your case, the prosecuting agency, what store the items were stolen from and your judge.
+That said, a misdemeanor shoplifting first offense can normally be handled quite easily.
 For the best evaluation of the penalties you are likely to face, contact an experienced shoplifting lawyer in Arizona.

 - $2,500 fine;

 - Repayment of the value of the items stolen;